100mslive/web-sdks/apps/100ms-web/src/views/whiteboard/Whiteboard.md

 - Newly joined peer has the whiteboard metadata(enabled, owner) already from peer metadata but doesn't have the current state(shapes, bindings) of the whiteboard.

+- Hence, the newly joined peer will send a 'request-state' event when it is ready(subscribed to all events)

-- Hence, the owner will broadcast their board's current state(as 'currentState') when they receive a PEER_JOINED notification and the newly joined peers update their boards.
+- On receiving this request, the owner will broadcast their board's current state(as 'current-state') and the newly joined peers receive and update their boards.

+- **Not using HMS PEER_JOIN notification** on the owner end to broadcast current state as this notification is too early and the newly joined peer's whiteboard has not subscribed yet, losing the current-state event.

 ### Opening/Closing Whiteboard within a call

 - Desired behaviour is to persist state across multiple opens/closes of whiteboard within a call.

-- To achieve this, the owner will broadcast current state with 'currentState' event before closing the whiteboard.
-On reopening the whiteboard, the state from the last whiteboard message with store event is retrieved and updated in the whiteboard.
+- To achieve this, the owner will broadcast current state event before closing the whiteboard, this event is stored all the peers.

+- On reopening the whiteboard, the state from the stored current-state event is fetched by the owner and is broadcast to all other peers.
+Broadcasting is required because newly joined peers(who joined after the board was closed previously) won't have the last state.

 ### `stateChange` vs `currentState`